cividi/whitepaper/README.md

 As the cost efficiency and reliability of this technology continuing to increase,  will become a feature of all commercial and open source GIS tools.
 At this point, platforms like ours will clearly be needed to a widening range of users who are seeking improved accessibility and comparability of the outputs of such techniques.
 We will provide a central point of comparison and strive to establish guidelines and quality metrics into a comprehensive set of criteria for consumers to benefit from.

-**Governance of the people**

-We are acutely aware of the fact that governance plays a central role in our idea, and are following closely the developments of new ethical, philosophic and regulatory frameworks around the idea of 'humane' or _responsible_ technology.
-We are a Civic Tech initiative that strives to provoke and complement developments in the legal and political field.
-Details are presented in the following section.

 **Responsible technology**

 Our thesis that "Algorithmic planning needs Trust models" is a central tenet of our solution for participative governance, and it needs serious commitment to develop indicators of trust.
 The idea of *Responsible tech* centers on concerns around the opacity of the processes and algorithms that are put to use in large scale data-driven projects, and proposes instruments for critical analysis, detection and intervention which can be implemented by individual developers or whole communities.